Swift Mentorship Program

 How will mentors and mentees communicate?
 Most communication is expected to happen asynchronously on the Swift Forums.
 The mentorship pair may also decide to meet "face to face" via video chat or similar.

 How long is the program term?
-12 weeks.
+10 weeks.

 How are open source tasks for mentees identified?
 If the mentee does not have any ideas in mind, project maintainers and mentors may identify starter tasks that are suitable for newcomers to the project.
 For example, a good first issue.
 Beyond the initial contribution, mentors or mentees may suggest small "projects" that are implementable given the expected time commitment.
 Otherwise, every open source project has an endless supply of issues to be fixed!
 Participants may rely on the issue tracking system for the open source project to identify these tasks.

 Is there an evaluation at the end of the program?
 There is no formal evaluation at the end of the mentorship program.
-However, there will be an exit survey for all participants.
-There will also be a post on the Swift.org blog to highlight mentees’ contributions and their learnings.
+However, there will be an opt-in exit survey for all participants.
+There will also be a post on the Swift.org blog to highlight mentees' contributions and their learnings.